CounterpartyXCP/Documentation/UI/CLI.md

 Windows users may need to make changes to handle console quirks.
 On Windows 10 double quotes work fine:
 ` --filter "address" "=" "muQjaj46wghHprjSjpgU7D55JxKyK5dJtZ"`.

+Note that balances (quantities) for divisible assets such as XCP are stored and retrieved in "satoshi"-like units.
+Hence, an address with 4 XCP and 4 INDIVISIBLE may show their respective balances as 400,000,000 and 4.

 GetInfo
 ---------
 *The `getinfo` action gets the current state of the server.*